void

 Praha, hlava království Českého, 1901

 Uršulinky is mentioned in the anecdote about the holy water of Lourdes that caused a loose stomach.
-Sjå Vlašim for more details.
+See Vlašim for more details.

 Background

-The monastery was built from 1674 to 1676 and also during the Habsburg reign it provided boarding and education for girls.
+The monastery was built between 1674 and 1676 and, also during the reign of the House of Habsburg, it provided boarding and education for girls.

 Quote(s) from the novel